Fighting for you.

 Statutory Violent Crimes

-Violent crimes are not automatically no-parole or "85%" crimes, although these two classifications often overlap.
-As a general rule, inmates earn various "credits" which can greatly reduce the amount of time that they actually serve on their sentences, including work credits, education credits, and good behavior credits.
+Inmates earn various "credits" which can greatly reduce the amount of time that they serve on their sentences, including work credits, education credits, and good behavior credits.